Two Bitcoin-related alleged drug traffickers living large and spending above their reported incomes

 Police say that the reality was he was a major drug trafficker who used Bitcoin businesses as a front.
 He is alleged to be associated with the seizure of over 33 kilograms of drugs into Australia including cocaine, MDMA and illegal steroids.

 He was arrested in March 2019 and charged with being tied to organized crime, drug trafficking and money laundering.
 Police seized his Lamborghini Gallardo, his Bentley Continental and cash as proceeds of crime.
 Mr. Karagiozis had registered his Bitcoin ATM business and his digital currency exchange with the Australian FIU, AUSTRAC, and those registrations were suspended on his arrest given his alleged ties to organized crime.

 Police believe that Mr. Karagiozis played a material role in directing the operations of a criminal syndicate that operated on the darknet to sell illegal drugs, collecting payments in Bitcoin and that his businesses were fronts to hide drug trafficking activities.

 Police also seized his Bitcoin wallets as proceeds of crime, and the wallets of the digital currency exchange.
 His ICO raised $2 million and it is unknown if investors will be refunded.

 You can watch one of Mr. Karagiozis’ self-promotional videos, below, called “Lifestyle of a Hustler” in which he shows viewers his luxury cars and his estate (all now seized by the government as proceeds of crime).

-Consistent with the advice from the FATF, typologies of a money launderer which these arrests demonstrate are:
+Consistent with the guidance from the FATF, typologies of a money launderer include: